katherinedelno/katherinedelno.github.io/about.md

 <div style="display: flex; align-items: flex-start; gap: 20px;">

   <p>
-    I’m Katherine Delno, a statistician by training (M.S., University of Washington) who enjoys turning careful analysis into decisions people can actually use.
+    I’m Katherine, a statistician by training (M.S., University of Washington) who enjoys turning careful analysis into decisions people can actually use.
 I build clear, reproducible workflows in Python and R and translate results into plain language so collaborators don’t need a stats background to act.
 I care about honest uncertainty and work that others can re-run and trust.
 I’m currently volunteering with the Global Council for Responsible AI (GCRAI), supporting executive leadership and early framework efforts, and I’m exploring data scientist and machine-learning roles where I can contribute that same rigor and clarity.
   </p>

   <img src="/assets/img/headshot.JPG" alt="Headshot"